 Having a background in software development and computer science enabled me to purse a growing scientific interest in protein structures and surfaces, which materialized in working for a research project, and later in my master’s thesis.
 My scientific interest has expanded to include systems biology when I started working in the space of genome-scale metabolic models.
-Currently, my main activity is to lead the web development of Metabolic Atlas with Vue.js, Neo4, Docker, GitHub.
+Currently, my main activities are to project manage and lead the development of Metabolic Atlas with Vue.js, Neo4j, Docker, GitHub and Jira.

 I am enthusiastic about hard problems, so I often get involved in various projects by providing support to researchers, for example by architecting automated systems.
 I enjoy enabling people to do things that were perceived as impossible, which often implies guiding people though a tech labyrinth or breaking down technological barriers.